baseten/easelbender/README.md

 is as I'm not setting the transform anywhere myself.
 Doing this seems OK, but I'm not sure if it will interfere with anything should these transforms be explicitly set
+- Despite being hardware accelerated the speed of the filter suffers from having to copy (using drawImage) the content of the WebGL canvas back into the 2D EaselJS canvas.
+A potential solution would be to add the WebGL canvas directly to the page (this gives a substantial performance boost), but then it kinda stops it being a plugin!
+- Careful caching will benefit performance.
+By only caching the region the fragment shader will effect, the size of the input texture and the number of fragments needing processing is reduced.
+There seems to be a bug with EaselJS DisplayObject's updateCache method where using cache regions breaks positioning.
+Using the cache method again with the same dimensions should work.
+See http://community.createjs.com/discussions/easeljs/240-updatecache-bug-on-cache-region-set-on-stage

 ### Change log ###